-With a blissful setting on picturesque Mullett Lake, Aloha State Park is an idyllic waterside escape, surrounded by 107 acres of ash trees, sandy beaches and scenic pathways for hiking, biking and horse riding.
-Located in Cheboygan County, Michigan, the park offers plenty of opportunities for outdoor recreation whether you choose to spend your days fishing, boating or simply relaxing beside the lake with a picnic – all in all, you couldn’t choose a more idyllic location for your next RV holiday.
+With a blissful setting on picturesque Mullett Lake, Aloha State Park is an idyllic waterside escape, surrounded by 107 acres of ash trees, sandy beaches, and scenic pathways for hiking, biking, and horse riding.
+Located in Cheboygan County, Michigan, the park offers plenty of opportunities for outdoor recreation; whether you choose to spend your days fishing, boating, or simply relaxing beside the lake with a picnic – all in all, you couldn’t choose a more idyllic location for your next RV holiday.

 Cheboygan Local roads within the park are paved, leading to the contact station, park headquarters, sanitation station and the campground.
 There are no driving restrictions for RVs or trailers within the park, so you’ll be able to navigate the park easily, whether you’re in your rig or another vehicle.
 Once there go ahead and check in to your site and park your rig, or if you are just visiting for the day, park your vehicle in the nearby parking lot.
 The park is small enough for you to walk or cycle to any of the surrounding activities or facilities.

 There are two main spots for parking RVs and boat trailers in the park.
 You’ll be able to find spots at the contact station as you drive in, as well as spots for parking your boat trailer at the boat basin.
 If you’re staying overnight, you can also park your RV or other large vehicle overnight.

-Amenities at the campground include convenience store, modern bathrooms with hot showers, central water, picnic shelters, a boat launch pad and a sanitation station.
+Amenities at the campground include communal water spigots, a convenience store, modern bathrooms with hot showers, central water, picnic shelters, a boat launch pad, and a sanitation station.
 Each site can accommodate up to six people per night and has a picnic table and a fire pit.
 RVers can bring along their furry friends on their RV getaway, thanks to the park's pet-friendly campsites.
-Kids will love the swing set, baseball field and volleyball and basketball courts.
+Kids will love the swing set, baseball field and volleyball, and basketball courts.
 You can stay up to 15 days at a time.